Many thanks to them all for their time and expertise

 Maxine earned her MBA at Warwick Business School, University of Warwick.

 Lilly Burggraaf is a global Human Resources leader with over 25 years of experience across biopharma, banking, and professional services.
-She currently serves as VP Human Resources at VectorY Therapeutics, where she collaborates with the Management Team to drive organizational development, scalability, and culture in a rapidly expanding life sciences company.
+She currently serves as VP Human Resources at VectorY Therapeutics, where she collaborates with the Management Team to drive organizational development, scalability, and culture in a life sciences company.

 Prior to this, Lilly held senior HR leadership roles at uniQure Biopharma, ICON Plc, and ABN AMRO Bank, where she shaped HR strategies, talent programs, and organizational change initiatives.